 On February 14, 1919, 403 Beacon was acquired from Susan Loring by Harriet Cutler (Cunningham) Binney, the wife of Dr. Horace Binney.
 Susan Loring was Harriet Cutler’s maternal aunt (Susan (Lawrence) Loring’s sister, Hetty Sullivan (Lawrence) Cunninham. the wife of Frederic Cunningham, Jr., was Harriet (Cunningham) Cutler’s mother).

 Horace Binney was a physician and surgeon, and later would become a professor at Tufts Medical School.
 He maintained his medical offices at 403 Beacon.
 In 1917, the Binneys had lived at 150 Mt.
 Vernon and he had maintained his medical offices at 205 Beacon.
 He had then served in the US Medical Corps in France.
-They also maintained a home in the Readville section of Milton.
+They also maintained a home in Readville in the Hyde Park neighborhood of Boston.

 In April of 1919, Harriet Binney applied for (and subsequently received) permission to extend a dumb waiter to the second floor and make other interior alterations.
 In April of 1920, she applied for (and subsequently received) permission to convert the existing stable at the rear of the house into a garage.